-'Darshana' is a Sanskrit term dating from around 3,000 BC, but with origins that extend well beyond the birth of written language in any phonetic form.
+Darshana is a Sanskrit term dating from around 3,000 BC, but with origins that extend well beyond the birth of written language.
 It can be translated as 'seeing' in a holistic sense rather than 'looking' in a conventional sense.

-Holistic seeing bypasses the selective filters that screen the billions of stimuli that continuously bombard our pre-conscious mind, resulting in relatively crude biochemical classifications of essentially dualistic value.
+Holistic seeing bypasses the selective filters that screen the billions of stimuli that continuously bombard our pre-conscious intelligence, resulting in relatively crude biochemical classifications of essentially dualistic value.

 This comparatively primitive discrimination based on hierarchies of contrast determines whether a pattern of impulses is permitted to attain top-level conscious awareness or not.
 Such mechanisms are largely responsible for the construction of our habitual 'picture' of reality.